 Carequality’s Advisory Council Selects VanRegenmorter

-Christina VanRegenmorter, director of the Center for Clinical Excellence and national policy, was recently named to Carequality’s Advisory Council, which informs and guides the direction of the organization.
+Christina VanRegenmorter, director of the Center for Clinical Excellence and national policy, has been named to the Advisory Council, which informs and guides the direction of the organization.
 Carequality is a national collaborative to develop and maintain interoperability standards for health information networks in order to interconnect and exchange data.
 An initiative of Healtheway, a non-profit organization that supports a community of health information exchange partners, Carequality aims to connect existing networks that currently operate independently of one another due to different vendor platforms, specialized uses or geography.

 The Carequality Advisory Council includes leaders from healthcare provider and physician organizations; behavioral healthcare; local, state and federal government agencies; professional standards development organizations; researchers; vendors; and organizations representing patient interests, among others.
-The Carequality collaborative includes organizations such as CVS MinuteClinic, Kaiser Permanente, Walgreens and Netsmart, among others.
+The Carequality collaborative includes industry leaders such as CVS MinuteClinic, Kaiser Permanente, Walgreens and Netsmart, among others.

 Read the source article at The Tennessean